cszach/linux-cli-guide/book/chapter00.md

 a house (like the one on the left), the user will think that the button will lead to the site's homepage.
 Visual design is the key in GUIs.

-The graphical user interface is sufficient for average computer users.
-However, those who seek for more productivity and efficiency on the computer should know how to use a **command line interface** (abbreviated **_CLI_**).
+GUI is suitable and enough for average computer users.
+However, if you want to be more productive and efficient on the computer, you should know how to use a command line interface (abbreviated **_CLI_**).

-A command line interface is where the user controls a computer primarily by typing commands.
-Typically, in a command line session, the user types a command to specify an action, then waits for the action to be done, and then types the next command.
+A command line interface is where the user controls a computer mainly by typing commands.
+Typically, in a command line session, the user types a command to draw an action, then waits for the action to be done, and then types the next command.
 In general, a command line session has 3 distinctive components: the **prompt**, the **user input**, and the **console output**.
 They are shown in **Figure 0.2**.

 <p align="center">
     <img src="../img/ch00/cli_components.png"